 In case it is disabled for some reason, you can re-enable it.
 Here is how:

-Step 1: Select your ‘Network adapters’.
+1: Select your ‘Network adapters.’

-Step 2: Click on the ‘Action’ tab.
+2: Click on the ‘Action’ tab.

-That’s it and now your WiFi adapter will be re-enabled.
-If it was uninstalled, this method will reinstall it and the wireless adapter missing issue will be fixed for you.
+That’s it, and now your WiFi adapter will be re-enabled.
+If it was uninstalled, this method will reinstall it, and the missing wireless adapter issue will be fixed for you.

-Windows inbuilt network troubleshooter can help you to find the reason behind this issue, if it can find the problem you will see the recommended solutions.
+Windows inbuilt network troubleshooter can help you to find the reason behind this issue; if it can find the problem, you will see the recommended solutions.

-Step 2: Open the ‘Network & internet’ option.
+2: Open the ‘Network & Internet’ option.

-Step 3: Click on the ‘Troubleshoot’ button.
+3: Click on the ‘Network Troubleshooter’ button.

-If it is not present there, navigate down and you will find the option to troubleshoot network-related issues.
+If it is not present there, navigate down, and you will find the option to troubleshoot network-related issues.

-Step 4: Run the troubleshooter.
+4: Run the troubleshooter.

-Now the troubleshooter will look for any potential problems.
+Now, the troubleshooter will look for any potential problems.
 If it finds anything, you will get the option to fix it.
-You can apply the fix and the issue will be solved for you.
-That way you can get the WiFi adapter back.
+You can apply the fix, and the issue will be solved for you.
+That way, you can get the WiFi adapter back.

 3. Enable Network Services

 There are multiple Windows services that need to be running in order to operate WiFi on your PC.
-If any of these services are stopped then you need to enable them manually.
+If any of these services are stopped, then you need to enable them manually.

-Step 5: If the service isn’t running, click on ‘Start’ to run the service.
+5: If the service isn’t running, click on ‘Start’ to run the service.

-Step 6: Apply the changes and click on OK.
+6: Apply the changes and click on OK.

 4. Fixing The Network Sockets & Ports

-Step 2: Type the following command and hit enter:
+2: Type the following command and hit enter:

 netsh winsock reset